 - Revokes any appointment of your spouse as the trustee or executor

 - However, the provisions will stand if you state otherwise in your last will.

 What happens if you don't have a will in Alaska?

 You can quickly create a simple estate plan by downloading a Last Will and Testament Alaska free template.
 It will be the best option if you don't have a large estate or complicated finances.
 You could check out the template and follow the necessary requirements to make your new Alaska last will and testament.
 Once you go through the details and follow the required steps:

 This template and sample last will and testament would allow you to examine what your will would look like.
 You can change the will template depending on your personal preferences for estate distribution.
-Here are some instances where it would be prudent to consult one of our attorneys before finalizing your will:

 If you're facing any of these issues, it's essential to consult an expert before proceeding.
 They could personally help you out with any doubts and create a solid and legally enforceable Alaska last will and testament.